wooorm/osx-learn/readme.md

 > Add words to OS X’s valid words list, as in, remove warnings about words
 > like `npm`.

-Tested on OS X 10.10 (Yosemite), might work earlier.
+Tested on OS X 10.10 (Yosemite) and 10.13 (High Sierra), might work earlier.

 If a language is specified, the language designator (ISO 639-1 or ISO 639-2) must be lower-case, e.g., `nl`.